'Harry Potter' cast pay tribute to "incredible" co-star Robbie Coltrane

-Daniel Radcliffe and Emma Watson have paid tribute to Robbie Coltrane, who has died aged 72.
+Daniel Radcliffe, Emma Watson and Rupert Grint have paid tribute to Robbie Coltrane, who has died aged 72.

 The actor’s passing was confirmed by his agent Belinda Wright yesterday (October 14).
 A cause of death is not yet known.